Call 08000 277 323 any day, any time

 A blog following a recent study which has revealed that Prostate cancer tests, which predict how aggressive a tumour is, underestimated the severity of the disease in half of cases.

-Ben is a Senior Associate in the Clinical Negligence Team.
+Ben is a Partner in the Clinical Negligence Team.
 He deals with a wide variety of claims for patients who have been injured in the course of their medical or dental treatment.
-Ben deals with a wide range of …
+Ben deals with a wide range of medical …

 Raising awareness and introducing universal screening of the infection is key to preventing injury and death from this infection.